New Ways for Forest Governance (NEWGO!) is a start-up project of EFI’s newly established Governance Programme, coordinated by EFI Bonn.

 NewGo! will develop a series of research, resources and tools that will support 1) policy makers from Europe to further improve the implementation of ongoing forest governance initiatives, together with the design of emerging initiatives; 2) media, in particular social media intermediaries to gain deeper insights into online engagement around forest governance, and improve their factual understanding of forest governance issues; and 3) researchers to improve their understanding of practical lessons and aspects of forest governance initiatives.

 The project outcome will, amongst other things, include a research-based edited volume including contributions on REDD+, FLEGT, zero deforestation and sustainable finance.
 To inform policy makers on the latest research results and project outcomes, different policy briefs will be developed.
-NewGo! will also organize an international conference on forest policy and governance.
+NewGo! will organize an international conference on forest policy and governance.
 Finally, targeted research-social media and research-practice exchange on current issues in global forest governance will improve mutual understanding of involved stakeholders.

 NewGo! takes a collaborative approach between research and practice partners.
 Building on a transdisciplinary design, it brings together policy and policy support practitioners with researchers in innovative ways.
 This involves, for instance co-designing salient research questions, and combining reviews of academic literature with science-policy focus group discussions and policy analysis.